atilaromero/mountfstab/README.md

-This tiny application mounts squash files that have dd images in it, and then mount them too.
+This tiny application mounts dd images.

 It also install Upstart services to mount and umount these images.

-With a few modifications, it can just mount dd images.

 INSTALL
 =======